katjam/healthy-code-happy-people/presentation/SLIDES.md

 (3 min)
 - It would surprise my colleagues - running of js - equality, freedom it creates by having a core of universally supported standard on majority of our devices
 - I don't like reading or writing javascript
-- You're probably a lot better at writing javascript than I am
+- TICK: You're probably a lot better at writing javascript than I am - because don't do it very much
-- Might think new tech is fun - but old tech is safer - new to you does not mean new.
+- TICK: Might think new tech is fun - but old tech is safer - new to you does not mean new.
+- functional 1930's - React Elm 2014/ 2015
 - You might think popular tech is reliable and niche tech is fragile
-- Like me, you proably want to write reliable software that you can be proud of
+- TICK: Like me, you proably want to write reliable software that you can be proud of
 - and feel confident when others collaboate with you on your code

 +++